Table of contents

 What Is a Hard Money Loan?

-A hard money loan is a short-term source of funds that comes from private lenders who focus on the property offered as collateral.
+A hard money loan is short-term financing from private lenders who focus on the property offered as collateral (the "subject property").
 The home or building secures the financing and covers the risk to the lender.
-This approach makes the borrower's credit score less of a factor, since the loan is tied to the value and future potential of the asset.
-Hard money can assist with projects like fix-and-flips, quick-build efforts, or property acquisitions that might not qualify for long-term mortgages.
+This approach makes the borrower's experience and income less of a factor, since the loan is tied to the value and future potential of the asset.
+Hard money can assist with projects like fix and flips, ground up construction, or fast purchases of stabilized properties where the exit strategy is a cash out refi with no seasoning.

 How a Hard Money Loan Works